fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 Object in java::lang (Class)
 ```

-> Note the use of `Class` in this output is from the FAMIX meaning, not Java.
+> Note the use of `Class` in this output is from the Moose model's meaning, not Java's meaning.

 ![PlantUMLGizmoMoose Dialog]({{site.baseurl}}/img/posts/MooseQueryMultipleInterfaceClasses.gif){:class="img-responsive"}